Do you need

 Results of the ATP fuel test are given as a number (concentration of ATP in the sample, captured as relative light units (RLU), which is an indirect indication of the number of living cells).
 This number is assessed against set industry limits for contamination by the technician who did the test.

 Like IP385, ATP is a ‘catch-all’ fuel contamination test that doesn’t tell you what microbes are found.
 As a result, non-dangerous microbes and other living cells can contribute to the obtained signal, meaning misleading results may occur.

 Immunoassay: fast in-house tests that only look for fuel microbial contamination

-Immunoassay is different because it only looks for microorganisms that cause problems in fuel systems.
+Immunoassay antibody testing is different because it only looks for microorganisms that cause problems in fuel systems.
 The tests assess the level of microbial contamination and provide a simple result.